gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 ```

 Statisticians (and other scientists) are starting to use these methods because they provide what is called "Reproducible
-research" (Gandrud, 2015) where all the code and output it produced are
+research" [@Gandrud2015] where all the code and output it produced are
 available in a single place.
 This allows different researchers to run and verify
 results or the original researchers to revisit their earlier work at a later
 date and recreate all their results.
 Scientific publications are currently